gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 Secondary buttons in this system are transparent with a stroke colour.
 Text changes colour depending on the button state.
 Sizing of the button depends on the length of the _**action words**_.

-Each of the states for secondary buttons are as follows:
+Each of the states for secondary buttons is as follows:

 *Regular secondary button component*